SAP/ui5-webcomponents/docs/Migrating to version 2.0 guide.md

 | Property     | `items-per-page-s`, `items-per-page-m`, `items-per-page-l` | `items-per-page` |

-- The `pageIndicatorStyle` no longer exists.
+- The `pageIndicatorStyle` is no longer exists.

 If you previously used it like:
 ```html
 <ui5-carousel page-indicator-style="Numeric"></ui5-carousel>
 ```

 Now you should use `pageIndicatorType` instead:
 ```html
 <ui5-carousel page-indicator-type="Numeric"></ui5-carousel>
 ```

-- Properties `items-per-page-s`, `items-per-page-m`, `items-per-page-l` are replaced by a single property `items-per-page`, which also adds an additional `XL` size
+- Properties `items-per-page-s`, `items-per-page-m`, `items-per-page-l` are replaced by a single property `items-per-page`, which also adds `XL` size

 If previously you have used:
 ```html